c99koder/personal-influxdb/README.md

 Run each Python script from the terminal and it will insert the most recent data into InfluxDB.

 ## Notes
+* Each script is designed to write to its own InfluxDB database.
+Using the same database name between scripts can lead to data being unexpectedly overwritten or deleted.
 * RescueTime provides data each hour, so scheduling the script as an hourly cron job is recommended.
 * Steam provides the recent playtime over 2 weeks, so the first set of data inserted will contain 2 weeks of time.
 New data going forward will be more accurate as the script will calculate the time since the last run.
 * Google Play doesn't provide total play time, only achievements and last played timestamps
 * Instagram can take a very long time to download, so by default it will only fetch the 10 most recent posts.
 Set `MAX_POSTS` to `0` to download everything.
+* Access to the Todoist API requires a premium subscription

 ## Grafana Dashboards
 The [grafana](grafana/) folder contains json files for various example dashboards.